OWASP/samm/Current Releases/v2.0b/core/implementation/i-secure-build.md

 ### Activity
 Fully document the complete build process, breaking it down into clear stages for consistent reproduction.
 Following the build process does not require any additional knowledge about the software - meaning that the documentation is complete and not open to interpretation.

 The documentation does not include any secrets (specifically considering those needed during the build process).
-Use individual credentials that authenticate, authorize, and account to access build tools, and code repositories.
+Use individual credentials that authenticate, authorize, and account to access build tools, environments, and code repositories .
 Include shared secrets only where you cannot avoid it, managing them with care, preferably via an encrypted password vault.

 Keep a master copy of the build documentation in one central location accessible by all who require access.
 Avoid having multiple copies, some of which may become accidentally outdated.